SwissDataScienceCenter/renku-python/design/002-core-service-api-versioning/002-core-service-api-versioning.md

 metadata:
   name: renku-core-versions
 data:
-  renku-core-versions: |-
+  versions.json: |-
-    9: renku-core
-    8: renku-core-v8
-    7: renku-core-v7
+  {
+    "9": "renku-core-v9",
+    "8": "renku-core-v8",
+    "7": "renku-core-v7"
+  }
 ```

-This configmap can then be served through NginX, allowing clients to lookup which versions of `renku-core` are deployed and where to reach them.
+This configmap can then be served through NginX at a `/versions` endpoint (e.g. `https://renkulab.io/api/renku/versions`), allowing clients to lookup which versions of `renku-core` are deployed and where to reach them.

 ### Service URLs/UX

-The gateway can serve the different `renku-core` instances on different urls.
-I suggest `https://renkulab.io/api/renku/` for the main one, and
-`https://renkulab.io/api/renku-v8/`, `https://renkulab.io/api/renku-v7/` etc. for the others.
+A reverse proxy sits at the front of the `renku-core` service and forward requests to different deployments based on their URLs.
+To construct URL for each deployment, we use its metadata version as a postfix to the main `renku-core` service URL (e.g. `https://renkulab.io/api/renku/9/`, `https://renkulab.io/api/renku/8/`).
+The main URL must also point to the latest version of the `renku-core` service so that clients can still work with the latest version without any modifications.
+We can use the same NginX instance that is used to serve the above-mentioned configmap as the reverse proxy.

 ## Core service API versioning